convince-project/smc_ros_gazebo_plugins/README.md

 It relies on the same plugins used in the previous experiment.
 The only difference lies on the handling of the obstacles in front of the robot: the robot starts spinning only in case the front side detects an obstacle (ignoring the front-left and front-right side), and once it starts, it keeps rotating until all three sides are free.

+The JANI model containing the refined model can be found in [refined_controller_model.jani](gz_sim_handler/jani/refined_controller_model.jani).
+As for the previous model, it makes use of the SMC plugins provided in the [gazebo_smc_plugins package](gazebo_smc_plugins).

 To start the second experiment, run the following:

 ```bash
 ros2 launch gz_sim_handler start_ros_and_smc_storm_launch.py config:=$(ros2 pkg prefix --share gz_sim_handler)/config/gazebo_sim_refined_controller.json storm_in_xterm:=true
 ```

-This command will run the experiment on 4 parallel threads, and will take ~ 20 minutes to generate a result based on 400 traces (limited in the configuration).
+This command will run the experiment on 4 parallel threads, and will take ~ 20 minutes to generate a result based on 400 traces (limited in the configuration for execution time reasons).

-Once finished, the xterm terminal running smc_storm should report a result similar to the following one:
+Once finished, the XTerm terminal running smc_storm should report a result similar to the following one:
 ```
 ============= SMC Results =============
         N. of times target reached:     385